Nero Wolfe: The Red Box (2014)

 Park Square Theatre in Saint Paul, Minnesota, commissioned a world-premiere stage adaption of The Red Box, presented June 6 – July 13, 2014 (previews beginning May 30).
 Written by Joseph Goodrich and directed by Peter Moore, the two-act production starred E.J.
 Subkoviak (Nero Wolfe), Sam Pearson (Archie Goodwin), Michael Paul Levin (Inspector Cramer), Jim Pounds (Fritz Brenner, Rene Gebert), Nicholas Leeman (Lew Frost), Rebecca Wilson (Helen Frost), Suzanne Egli (Calida Frost), James Cada (Dudley Frost) and Bob Malos (Boyden McNair).

 "For audiences who might not be familiar with Wolfe and his trusty assistant Archie Goodwin, it's a terrific introduction to the characters and the milieu", wrote the Saint Paul Pioneer Press.

 The stage production was authorized by the estate of Rex Stout; Stout's daughter, Rebecca Stout Bradbury, attended the opening.
 "It's something of a surprise that none of the Wolfe novels have been adapted for the stage before", wrote the Twin Cities Daily Planet.
 "If The Red Box is any indication, many more will be."

 Might as Well Be Dead (2017)

-Park Square Theatre in Saint Paul, Minnesota, commissioned a world-premiere stage adaptation of the Might as Well Be Dead to be presented June 16 – July 30, 2017.
+Park Square Theatre in Saint Paul, Minnesota, commissioned a world-premiere stage adaptation of the Wolfe novel Might as Well Be Dead to be presented June 16 – July 30, 2017.
 The second stage production to be authorized by the estate of Rex Stout, the play was written by Joseph Goodrich and directed by Peter Moore.
 They were also responsible for a successful adaptation of The Red Box, presented at Park Square Theatre in 2014.